astrskai/astrsk-ai-docs/docs/flow/node/agent-node/prompt.md

 History messages are used to insert past conversation history from the session into the prompt.
 This provides the model with context about previous interactions, helping it generate more coherent and contextually appropriate responses.

-The role of each message is automatically determined based on the speaker: messages spoken by the character for whom you want to generate a response through the flow are set to `assistant`, while messages spoken by other characters are set to `user`.
+The role of each message is automatically determined based on the speaker; messages spoken by the character for whom you want to generate a response through the flow are set to `assistant`, while messages spoken by other characters are set to `user`.

 ![History Message](./images/prompt-history-message.png)